sega pattern,

 3. What is Dependency Injection?

-In simple terms, Dependency Injection an aspect of Inversion of Control (IoC), is a general concept stating that you do not create
+In simple terms, Dependency Injection an aspect of Inversion of Control (IoC), is a general concept stating that you do not create your objects manually but instead describe how they should be created.

-your objects manually but instead describe how they should be created.
 An IoC container will instantiate required classes if needed.

-or properties that are set on the object instance after it is constructed or returned from a factory method.
+From Spring documentation - Dependency injection (DI) is a process whereby objects define their dependencies, that is, the other objects they work with, only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.

 The container then injects those dependencies when it creates the bean.